OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 <details><summary>How can I get help with OpenBB Terminal?</summary>
 <p>

-You can get help with OpenBB SDK by joining our [Discord server](https://openbb.co/discord) or contact us in our support form [here](https://openbb.co/support).
+You can get help with OpenBB Terminal by joining our [Discord server](https://openbb.co/discord) or contact us in our support form [here](https://openbb.co/support).

 </p>
 </details>